mackadamian/mailbeez-documentation/pages/03.documentation/01.basics/06.basic-tutorial/default.en.md

 ##### More Revenue – less work

-MailBeez gives you and your business the tools to create personalized, fully automated email campaigns, right from within your store’s existing admin interface.
+MailBeez gives you and your online shopping cart the tools to create personalized and fully automated email campaigns, right from your cart’s existing admin interface.

 ##### Easy Installation, rock-solid operation

 MailBeez is designed for easy installation, configuration and rock-solid operation.
-It works with read-only access to your existing shop-database tables and also maintains its own database tables, like for example, remembering which customer has already received a certain email.
+It works with read-only access to your existing shopping cart's database tables and also maintains its own database tables for things like remembering which customer has already received a certain email.

 **Not yet installed?** If you have not yet done so, please [install the MailBeez System.](/documentation/installation)

 ## Step 1: Learn All About MailBeez

->>>>>>Use the build-in tours to get guided around within the MailBeez system.
-You will find all available tours in the first tab.
+>>>>>>Use the built-in Guided Tours to get a quick feel for the MailBeez system.
+You will find all available tours in the first tab of the Mailbeez admin panel.

 #### The MailBeez Dashboard

-Once you install MailBeez, you will have a new Mailbeez link in your admin which you can use to navigate to your MailBeez Dashboard.
-Access this area and take a few moments to browse around.
+Once you have installed MailBeez, you get a new link added to your admin panel, which you'll then use to access your MailBeez Dashboard.
+Click the Mailbeez link, and take a few moments to browse around.

 ![MailBeez Admin](../Screen_Gambio_GX2_Administration.en.png)